zkreations/hamlet/README.md

 /*]]>*/</script>
 ```

-Also, you can use the **environment variable** to decide whether to load the minified files or not.
+To decide whether to load the minified files or not.
 To do this, include the file without the extension, for example:

 ```hbs
 <style>/*<![CDATA[*/